jamessimone/apex-rollup/README.md

 ```

-You can implement `RollupLogger.ILogger` with your own code and specify that class name in the `Rollup Logger Plugin` CMDT records. _Alternatively_, you can also _extend_ `RollupLogger` itself and override its own logging methods; this gives you the benefit of built-in message formatting through the use of the protected method `getLogStringFromObject`, found in `RollupLogger.cls`.
+You can implement `RollupLogger.ILogger` with your own code and specify that class name in the `Rollup Plugin` CMDT records. _Alternatively_, you can also _extend_ `RollupLogger` itself and override its own logging methods; this gives you the benefit of built-in message formatting through the use of the protected method `getLogStringFromObject`, found in `RollupLogger.cls`.
 For more info, refer to that class and its methods.

-You can use the included `Rollup Logger Plugin Parameter` CMDT record `Logging Debug Level` to fine-tune the logging level you'd like to use when making use of Apex debug logs (from method #3, above).
+You can use the included `Rollup Plugin Parameter` CMDT record `Logging Debug Level` to fine-tune the logging level you'd like to use when making use of Apex debug logs (from method #3, above).
 Valid entries conform to the `LoggingLevel` enum: ERROR, WARN, INFO, DEBUG, FINE, FINER, FINEST.
 FINEST provides the highest level of detail; ERROR provides the least.

+#### Other Rollup Plugins

+To perform additional post-processing on the newly updated parent records, a ["callback" plugin](/plugins/RollupCallback) is also now available as 2GP unmanaged package.
+For more information, check out [the Readme](/plugins/Rollupcallback), as there are a variety of options available when it comes to post-processing.

 ### Multi-Currency Orgs

 As of [v1.2.43](https://github.com/jamessimone/apex-rollup/releases/tag/v1.2.43), multi-currency orgs are now supported for the operations: MIN, MAX, SUM, AVERAGE, FIRST and LAST. `Rollup` automatically converts currency values on child records to the parent record's currency when calculating the rollup value, similar to how Salesforce's roll-up summary fields handle multi-currency.
 Please note that if you use Advanced Currency Management in combination with the `DatedConversionRate` object, this package does not currently support mapping the dated conversion rates.
-Please [submit an issue](/issues) in the event that you need support for dated conversion rates!
+Please [submit an issue](../../issues) in the event that you need support for dated conversion rates!

 ## Commit History